 Don’t Cancel That Class

-Sometimes faculty need to be out of the office for the day at a meeting or conference.
-Instead of cancelling a class, the O’Brien Center for Student Success is pleased to offer any of the programs listed below to your class or we can customize programs based on your class’s needs.
+Faculty members occasionally need to be out of the office for the day for a meeting or conference.
+Rather than cancelling your class, let the O’Brien Center for Career Development present one of the programs listed below to your students, or we can customize a program based on your class’ needs.

-Programs and presentations available from the O’Brien Center for Student Success:
+Programs and Presentations Available from the O’Brien Center for Career Development

-How to Find an Internship or Co-op or Full-time Job
+How to Find an Internship, Co-op or Full-time Job

 How to Ace the Interview

 Knowing how to present yourself as the best match for the job is the key to landing an offer.
 Our program will include required preparation, proper dress, understanding varied interviewing techniques, sample questions, proper etiquette and thank-you notes/follow-up tips.

 Informational interviewing is a wonderful way to meet professionals while learning about their career fields.
 Networking is a successful tool to utilize during a job search and throughout your career.

 This workshop explores planning, securing funding and the application process for graduate school.